 - Applicants are members of IDA and/or have volunteered at IDA activities.

-- Due dates for applications are March 1 and September 1 and award decisions will be made by April 30 and October 31 respectively.
+- Due dates for applications are March 1 and September 1.
+Award decisions will be made by April 30 and October 31 respectively.
 Winning applicants will be notified by email.
 Their names may also be published on the IDA-GA website, social media, and newsletters.

 - A committee consisting of IDA-GA board members will review the applications.
 The committee reserves the right not to award any grant monies if the quality of entries does not meet the criteria.
 The decision of the committee is final.